elephantrobotics/myStudio3.0_docs/1-blockly/3-littleCase.md

 >
 > - Wait 3 seconds (the machine will finish at zero)
 >
-> - Move joint one (J1) to a position of 20 degrees
+> - Move joint 1 to a position of 20 degrees
 >
 > - wait 3 seconds
 >